dfrantzsmart/Classifying_soil_erosion/README.md

 ## Identifying areas susceptible to soil erosion
 ### Project 3 at Metis

 ### The goal of this project is to identify features in an area of land that significantly impacts soil erosion.
 The model created in this project uses six features: organic matter, field operations, slope, crop rotation, soil texture, and yield in a random forest model.
-The prediction accuracy is 95%.
+The target is whether soil erosion is tolerated or not tolerated.
+According to the NRCS, soil erosion over 5 tons/acre is not tolerated.
+The prediction accuracy for a Random Forest model is 95%.

 Data obtained from
 Tatarko, John; Ascough II, James C.; Nelson, Richard.
 (2015).
 Soil erosion and organic matter for central Great Plains cropping systems under residue removal.
 Ag Data